I think most online business owners would agree with me when I say:

 4. Finally, return to the sales page, and add another rich text block with a button or link prompting users to sign up for the free trial.

-You’ll want your link to lead to the first lecture in the course or trial.
-You can generate this link by opening a new tab, going to your Curriculum page, and clicking on the lecture.
+You’ll want your link to lead to the first lesson in the course or trial.
+You can generate this link by opening a new tab, going to your Curriculum page, and clicking on the lesson.
 Then, click the Preview button in the top right, and copy the resulting URL.

 To create a button that looks like the others on your page, feel free to copy and paste this button code into the rich text block: